How to Insulate a Loft

 What Is the Best Way to Insulate a Loft?

-The best way to insulate a loft is to use high-quality PIR insulation boards.
+The best way to insulate a loft is to use high-quality PIR insulation board.
 This is due to their ease of use, exceptional performance, and cost-effectiveness.
 The best way to install insulation in a loft space is undoubtedly the "warm roof" method, where you insulate both the ceiling and roof rafters for maximum seal.

 Is it Better to Insulate the Ceiling or the Roof?